abboudl/Chik-p/S2-CTF-Services-CTFd/readme.md

 The only differences between vanilla CTFd and this fork are:
 - A modified docker-compose file
 - A modified Dockerfile
-- The addition of the filebeat directory
+- The addition of the filebeat sidecar container

 These changes should be fairly easy to replicate to the new version.

-It becomes difficult to update CTFd, however, if the forked version's code has been modified (for example, to include a new logging module).
+Updating CTFd, however, becomes difficult if the forked version's code has been modified.
 The patching process may become tedious.
 As such, it is recommended that changes to the codebase are kept minor and easily repeatable.
-It is better to fix problems at the source by submitting a feature request or even a pull request to CTFd.
+It is better to fix problems at the source by submitting a pull request to CTFd.